The Book of Revelation was Written Before AD 70

 John 5:2 ‘There is in Jerusalem - Hence it appears, that St. John wrote his Gospel before Jerusalem was destroyed: it is supposed about thirty years after the ascension.
 Having five porticos - Built for the use of the sick.
 Probably the basin had five sides!
 Bethesda signifies the house of mercy.’— John Wesley, Explanatory Notes

 The Jewish people suffered the ultimate calamity when the temple and Jerusalem were destroyed in AD 70.
 Additionally, the nation suffered defeat, devastation, and humiliation; the survivors were dispersed and enslaved throughout the Roman Empire.
-Yet, John failed to mention the fulfilment of Christ's prophecy during the Olivet Discourse!
+Yet, John failed to mention the fulfilment of Christ's Olivet prophecy!

 A Quote from John A T Robinson (1919-1983)